top of page

 2300 x 1270mm

-At first sight they appear like auric fields, impressions of geological stratification, or perhaps ghostly aberrations caught on film (all contexts the artist has used as material in earlier works), yet conversely the photographic medium is employed here for its empirical quality.
-The artist presents us with an actuality: a direct scan of the entry/exit points of several building doorways.
+At first sight, they appear like auric fields, impressions of geological stratification, or perhaps ghostly aberrations caught on film – all contexts the artist has used as material in earlier works.
+Yet the photographic medium is employed here for its empirical quality.
+The artist presents us with an actuality: a direct scan of the entry and exit points of several building doorways.

-To produce the images the artist has placed a desktop flat-bed scanner across various physical thresholds: the prints document this direct encounter.
-The specifics of these thresholds are not evident – what they might separate, or connect, and why they have been selected, whether incidental or symbolic.
+To produce the images, the artist placed a desktop flatbed scanner across various physical thresholds, and the prints document this direct encounter.
+The specifics of these thresholds are not evident – what they might separate or connect, and why they have been selected, whether incidentally or symbolically.
 What is clear is the subtle divergence in each image as they capture not just the hardware of the doorway, but thresholds of interiority and exteriority.

 Presented as a solo exhibition at Mossman Gallery, Te Whanganui-a-Tara Wellington, Aotearoa New Zealand.

-Thresholds (of experience, perception and knowability) have played an ongoing role in Mitchell’s work.
-He has often mined the potential for a sixth sense — that intuitive faculty that produces an awareness not rationally explicable — to make visible invisible systems constantly at play around us.
-Imperceivable thresholds and unseeable phenomena (lists of disappeared things transmitted on radio waves; microscopic dust particles cultured into painterly surfaces; scent sculptures infiltrating the body; physical traces of occult practices) are wrangled by Mitchell into tangible forms and presented as sculptural objects and images.
+Thresholds – of experience, perception and knowability – have played an ongoing role in Mitchell's work.
+He has long mined the potential of a sixth sense, that intuitive faculty that produces an awareness not rationally explicable, to make visible the invisible systems constantly at play around us.
+Imperceptible thresholds and unseeable phenomena – lists of disappeared things transmitted on radio waves; microscopic dust particles cultured into painterly surfaces; scent sculptures infiltrating the body; physical traces of occult practices – are wrangled by Mitchell into tangible forms and presented as sculptural objects and images.

 bottom of page